karlkfi/kpt-config-sync/docs/system_config.md

 # GKE Policy Management System Configuration

-## NomosConfig
+## Repo

-Exactly one NomosConfig resource must be declared in the system directory.
+Exactly one Repo resource must be declared in the system directory.

 For purposes of the example we have placed this object in nomos.yaml, however, matching the file name is not a requirement.
-At the moment, the repoVersion must match 1.0.0.
+At the moment, the version must match 1.0.0.
 If the semantics or format of the repo changes over time, this file will be the mechanism used to determine compatibility and automate upgrade.